Distance: 21 miles one way

 This is one of seven rides (all detailed in the Adding Miles section of the Mountain View Road ride) that are worth doing around Boonville, a charming little town with good food and an interesting history, so I encourage you to find a place to stay in the area, make a cycling holiday out of it, and do all of them.

 This road parallels Mountain View Road, which is 5 miles to the south, and the two are similar.
-Both roads are isolated trips through standard coastal pine/redwood forest with a good dose of 8-10% climbing.
-This one is prettier and easier and has a much better road surface, and it makes for a shorter loop if you’re returning on Hwy 128, so if I was just doing one of the two I’d go with Philo-Greenwood unless I wanted a) a bigger climbing challenge, c) more Hwy 1 riding, or c) to visit Manchester.
+Both roads are trips through standard coastal pine/redwood forest with a good dose of 8-10% climbing.
+This one is less isolated that MVR (a vehicle a mile or more), but it’s prettier and easier and it has a better road surface (though it’s still often poor).
+It makes for a shorter loop if you’re returning on Hwy 128, so if I was just doing one of the two I’d go with Philo-Greenwood unless I wanted a) a bigger climbing challenge, c) more Hwy 1 riding, or c) to visit Manchester.
 I’ve mapped the ride as one way because I assume you’ll want to return on 128, which is covered in the Mendocino/Comptche ride.
 The Philo-Greenwood/Cameron Road/Hwy 128 loop is 42 miles.

 Begin riding at the intersection of Hwy 128 and Philo-Greenwood Road just north of Philo.
-The community of Philo is little more than an apple stand (Gowan’s—worth a stop for the apple juice), so you might want to ride from Boonville, 5 miles south of Philo, thus adding about 12 miles.
+The community of Philo is little more than an apple stand (Gowan’s Oak tree—can’t miss it, worth a stop for the apple juice), so you might want to ride from Boonville, 5 miles south of Philo, thus adding about 12 miles.

-In a half-mile or so you pass the turn-off to Hendy Woods State Park, a lovely stand of old-growth redwoods that charges a substantial fee.
-Immediately after, you begin a hard 4-mile climb, an unrelenting grind that averages 8% but is frequently 10-12%.
-Almost all of the hard work on the ride is right here, thought there are a few 8% rollers later on.
+Head down PGR.
+Almost immediately you pass the turn-off to Hendy Woods State Park, a lovely stand of old-growth redwoods that charges a substantial fee.
+Just past HWSP, you begin a hard 4-mile climb, an unrelenting grind that averages 8% but is frequently 10-12%.
+Almost all of the hard work on the ride is right here.
 The forest is very pretty—prettier, I think, than Mountain View Rd., though the fact that I rode it after a rainstorm may be the reason.
 Watch for glimpses of the Navarro River watershed through the trees on your right.
 Right after the very first little downhill, at 3.5 miles, Signal Ridge Rd. goes off to the L—consider riding it (see details in Adding Miles).

 Cameron meets Hwy 1 about 1 mile south of the Navarro River bridge.
 Just south of the bridge, a paved road goes into Navarro Beach, a sweet patch of sand where the river flows into the sea.
 You’ll find interesting historical placards (it’s part of the Navarro Redwoods State Park), good sea stacks, and driftwood sculpture—well worth a detour.

-Adding MIles: I fully expect you to return to Philo via 128, whose praises are sung in the Mendocino/Comptche ride.
-If you want to make an epic out of it, ride south and return on Mountain View Rd.
+Adding mIles: I fully expect you to return to Philo via 128, whose praises are sung in the Mendocino/Comptche ride.
+If you want to make an epic out of it, turn south at the west end of PGR and return on Mountain View Rd.
 For other rides in the area, see Adding Miles in the Mountain View Road post.

 Three and a half miles into our ride, Signal Ridge Rd. goes off to the L and goes 1.5 miles before turning to dirt.
 I know it’s just 3 miles out and back, but it is a precious three miles I strongly encourage you to do—a true one-lane road that dips and dives deliciously through gorgeous woods on its way to the few cabins that live up the road.